Duet3D/DuetWebControl/CUSTOM-LAYOUT.md

 ## Overriding built-in routes

 The `routes` option on `registerLayout()` lets the custom layout supply its own component for an existing path.
-While this layout is active, the URL renders the plugin's component; while it is not (the user switched back to built-in, or another layout took over), the URL renders DWC's original component. `unregisterLayout()` restores all originals.
+While this layout is active, the URL renders the plugin's component; while it is not (the user switched back to built-in, or to another layout), the URL renders DWC's original component.
+If two layouts override the same path, whichever is active wins. `unregisterLayout()` drops that layout's overrides; a path returns to DWC's component once no registered layout overrides it any longer.

 ```ts
 registerLayout(MyShell, {